-For best results, slide the carriage back into the grill chamber and preheat the appropriate part(s) of the grill for two minutes.
+For best results, slide the carriage back into the grill chamber and preheat the grill for two minutes.
 The grill trivet can be removed and the food placed on it while you are waiting for the grill to preheat.

 DO NOT leave the grill on for more than a few moments without the grill pan underneath it, otherwise the knobs may become hot.